Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Nonlinear stabilized discretizations of the steady-state problem

 In \cite{BBK17a} it was proven that, under the assumptions i) and ii) on the limiters, the discrete problem has at least one solution.
 Concerning the satisfaction of the DMP, we now report a proof slightly more specific than the one provided in \cite[\S~2.3]{BBK17a}.
 To avoid technical complications, we will present this result in two space dimensions and will suppose that $\sigma=0$.

 \begin{theorem}[DMP for the monotone LPS method] Let us suppose that $d=2$, the mesh family $\{\calT_h^{}\}_{h>0}^{}$ is weakly acute and average acute, $\sigma=0$ and the nonlinear switches $\alpha_F^{}$ satisfy \ref{ass:LPS_ii}.
-Then, there exists a constant $C>0$ independent of $h$ such that, if $c_0^{}$ from \eqref{LPS-param} satisfies
+Then, there exists a constant $C>0$ depending only on the shape regularity of the mesh family $\{\calT_h^{}\}_{h>0}^{}$ such that, if $c_0^{}$ from \eqref{LPS-param} satisfies

 where $\delta$ is the angle appearing in \eqref{FEM-prelim-1}, then the form $d_h^{}(\cdot;\cdot,\cdot)$ defined in \eqref{LPS-nonlinear-stab} satisfies the algebraic DMP property and also the algebraic DMP property for non-strict extrema. \end{theorem}